22 Free Policy Brief Templates & Examples (How to Write)

-Research proposals are often too complicated to the layman to understand.
-The contents hence have to be broken down to a form or stature that just about any other person can understand.
-This requires the use of a simpler and self-explanatory document, called the policy brief.
+Research proposals are often too complicated for the layman to understand.
+The contents, therefore, have to be broken down into a form or structure that just about any other person can understand.
+This requires the use of a simpler and more self-explanatory document called the policy brief.

 The policy brief is basically a small document that aims to break down the findings of research in a form that is easily understood by just about anyone.
-There are two main kinds of policy briefs.
-These are the:
+They are of two main kinds.

-• Advocacy Brief – that tends to vouch for and advances the course of a particular action.
+- An advocacy brief tends to vouch for and advance the course of a particular action.

-• Objective Brief – aims at giving a balanced view of the research proposal for the policymakers to finally draw their own conclusions.
+- Objective Brief aims at giving a balanced view of the research proposal for policymakers to finally draw their own conclusions.

 As with any other vital document, this policy brief has to operate within certain parameters.
-Generally speaking, this is a standalone document, focuses on a single topic, and is typically no more than 2-4 pages or roughly 1,500 words.
+Generally speaking, this is a standalone document that focuses on a single topic and is typically no more than 2-4 pages or roughly 1,500 words.

 Free Templates